Product grouping

 Note

-When using Dynamic facets you would need to replace $advancedQuery in the above expression to $facetsFilter
+When using Dynamic facets, you would need to replace $advancedQuery with $facetsFilter in the preceding expression.

 Refer to the product grouping template based on your use case, With JSUI or With Headless.